 The Early Stages of Web Analytics (Mid-1990s to Early 2000s)

-- Server Log Analysis: The analysis of server logs provided more insights into visitor behavior, with tools like WebTrends.
+- Server Log Analysis: Provided more insights into visitor behavior, with tools like WebTrends.

-- Introduction of JavaScript Tagging: Late 1990s saw the advent of JavaScript tagging, enhancing the accuracy of tracking user behavior over previous methods.
+- Introduction of JavaScript Tagging: Late 1990s saw the advent of JavaScript tagging, which was a step forward in understanding what happened on your site.

 - Launch of Urchin in 1998 (you’ll see what happens to this soon).